Skip to main content

 The Importance of Flexibility and Adaptability

 While commitment to your purpose is crucial, it’s equally important to remain flexible and adaptable.
-Here’s why:
+Here’s a few reasons why:

-- Changing Circumstances: External factors, such as life events or global changes, may require you to adapt how you pursue your purpose.
+• Changing Circumstances: External events like career changes, relationships, or global developments may require adapting how you express purpose.

 A strong sense of purpose can boost your resilience when facing obstacles.
 Discover how purpose fuels resilience in our article Purpose and Resilience: How Having a “Why” Helps You Overcome Challenges